 For most of us, the big toe is the longest on the foot.
 But for a not-small amount of people (about 15% of the population), the second toe reaches farther than the first.

-You may be wondering: aside from a visual difference, does this (inherited) condition, known as Morton’s foot, cause any problems?
+You may be wondering: aside from a visual difference, does this (inherited) condition, known as Morton’s toe or foot, cause any problems?

-This condition can also make the ball of your foot or the base of your second toe hurt.
+Now, that's not all.
+Having a second toe longer than your first can make the ball of your foot or the base of your second toe hurt.
 Finding a proper shoe fit can be difficult, and wearing badly fitted shoes can lead to more pain, as well as damaged or ingrown toenails.

 According to Dr. Charis Eng of the Cleveland Clinic, if your second toe is longer than your big one, taking the following precautions can help prevent injury and discomfort: